ssdevopsacademy/colombia_dcc/README.md

 ### Manuel Castaño
 I expect from this course to strengthen my previous knowledge such as git, linux or docker.
 I hope to get started on topics that I have not covered before such as infrastructure as code, scripting, configuration management, among others, and finally I hope to learn a little about the day to day work as a devops engineer.

+### Andrés Restrepo Cadavid
+To learn new things, Improve my basic programming skills and to expand to new fields of work.

 ### ARE YOU FINDING A MERGE CONFLICT HERE?
 TODO: SOLVE IT, merge and commit only with your feature branch, then create a PR to Main.
 A Mentor is going to Approve your PR.
 Please NOT MERGE it by yourself

 ### Didier Vanegas